Z333RO/security-tools-public/README.md

 1. kitchen_sink.py - Throw the kitchen sink at a target.
 Specify commands or scans to run at a target all at once.
 2. kali_autosetup - Folder with 2 scripts for downloading my most commonly used tools and a setup script to install tools from Kali repo.

-## Binaries
+## Odds and Ends
-Commonly used compiled binaries
+Commonly used compiled binaries, tools or other useful scripts